piecioshka/hexo-blog/source/_posts/iife.md

     function foo() {
         console.log('bar');
     }

+    foo();
 })();
 ```

-You can see that the whole code is wrapped by special function by brackets.
+You can see that the whole code is wrapped by a function in round brackets,
+and immediately invoked with another pair of round brackets.

-This syntax called `Imedietly Invoke Function Expression`, so `IIFE` _[ifi]_ in
+This syntax is called `Immediately Invoke Function Expression` - `IIFE`
-short way.

 ## Pros

 - function wraps some code which could define variable, so it is defines in
     a local scope
 - without any _module definition_ variable define in global namespace,
     which is called _anti-pattern_